Baylor Bears men's basketball: Recent resurgence

 The 2012 season saw another historic campaign for the Bears as they followed up the 2011 season with another successful conference run which saw the Bears win 30 games and make it to the Big 12 tournament title game, but eventually losing to the Missouri Tigers.
 The Bears were selected for the NCAA Tournament and made it all the way to the Elite Eight, which ended in a loss to eventual national champion Kentucky.

 The 2013 season witnesses another winning campaign for the Bears as they followed up the 2012 Elite Eight season with another successful conference run which saw the Bears sweep both TCU and Texas Tech while only dropping one game to UT.
 The Bears started out with a pre-season ranking of #19 in the country.
 The Bears finish conference play at .500 and were selected for the NIT tournament.
 The Bears made it all the way to the final, which ended in a win over Iowa, winning the tournament before a large crowd in Madison Square Garden and claiming the 2013 NIT Title.

 The 2016–17 season saw one of the best starts in Baylor history, going 15–0 with wins over #4 Oregon, #24 Michigan State, #10 Louisville, and #7 Xavier.
-On January 10, Baylor would reach AP #1 for the first time in program history.
-They would unfortunately would fall to #10 West Virginia that same day.
+On January 9, Baylor would reach AP #1 for the first time in program history, although they would fall to #10 West Virginia that same day.
 Baylor remained within the top 12 for the remainder of the season and would finish 25–6, 12–6 in conference.
 They would fall to Iowa State in the first round of the Big 12 Tournament and receive a #3 seed in the 2017 NCAA tournament.
 Baylor would get to the Sweet Sixteen before being eliminated by South Carolina.

 The 2019–20 season is considered one of the greatest in program history.
-They came into the season ranked 16th in the nation, but would fall to 24 after losing to Washington in the Armed Forces Classic.
-This would be their only loss in 105 days (their next loss was February 22) as the Bears would go on a 23-game win streak with 6 ranked victories as well.
-On January 11, Baylor would defeat #3 Kansas on the road, winning in Lawrence for the first time in school history.
-Baylor's impressive start to the season ended on a more sour note, losing 3 of their last 5 games before the Big 12 tournament.
-Baylor would finish the regular season 26–4 with a 15–3 conference mark, the most wins they've recorded in conference play and stayed ranked within the top 5 from the beginning of 2020 to the end.
-The NCAA Tournament, however, would be cancelled amid the COVID-19 pandemic.
+They came into the season ranked #16 in the nation, but would fall to #24 after losing to Washington in the Armed Forces Classic.
+The Bears followed this loss with a 23-game win streak, including 6 ranked victories and a rise to #1 in the country.
+On January 11, Baylor defeated #3 Kansas on the road, winning in Lawrence for the first time in school history.
+Baylor's impressive start to the season ended on a sour note, losing 3 of their last 5 games before the Big 12 tournament.
+Baylor would finish the regular season 26–4 with a 15–3 conference mark, the most wins they had recorded in conference play, and remained ranked within the top 5 for the back half of the season.
+The NCAA Tournament would be canceled amid the COVID-19 pandemic, however numerous bracketologist considered the Bears as a 1-seed and had the potential to reach the Final Four.